ecfm/CMU-MultimodalSDK/README.md

 **To see what our next steps are for the SDK please look at next_steps.md**

-# CMU-Multimodal SDK Version 1.0.2 (mmsdk)

-CMU-Multimodal SDK provides tools to easily load well-known multimodal datasets and rapidly build neural multimodal deep models.
-Hence the SDK comprises of two modules: 1) mmdatasdk: module for downloading and procesing multimodal datasets using computational sequences.
-2) mmmodelsdk: tools to utilize complex neural models as well as layers for building new models.

 ## 1. CMU Multimodal Data SDK (mmdatasdk)